FMMT666/launchpad.py/README.md

     Notice that the "Pro" and "Mk2" have different LED number layouts.
     Please see tables, somewhere below.

+    Notice that even though the Mk3 and the X support 0..127 intensities, only 0..63 can be used here.
+The values will be scaled up, resulting in the same intensity.
+    Technically speaking, 0..63 is shifted left to match 0..127 with the LSB being omitted.

       PARAMS: <number>    number of the LED to control
               <red>       a number from 0..63